 As you learn more about SEO, you’ll hear about different types:

-Local SEO: If you have a business that serves a specific area, local SEO helps you show up when people in your area are searching for your services.
+Local SEO: If you serve a specific area, local SEO is about making sure that when people are in your area searching for your services, you show up.

 SEO VS Paid Traffic